Jagoca98/humanoides/README.md

 ## Webots :lady_beetle:

 This project contains the files needed to move Teo's robot arm.
 It contains two parts, the basic `teo_main_cpp` part that consists of moving the arm up and down in succession, and an extra part `teo_extra_cpp` that performs circular movements with the arm.
+In the assets folder you will find the videos of how the codes work.
 This project is available as a git repository.

 ```bash
 git clone https://github.com/Jagoca98/humanoides.git